dvfrancis/older-and-wider/README.md

 ## Acknowledgements

-- Juliia Konovalova, for her mentorship.

-- Cohort facilitator, Lewis Dillon, for all of his help and advice.

-- Fellow student cohorts, and particularly Luke McCall, for their support and advice.
+Thanks to my mentor, Juliia Konovalova, my cohort facilitator, Lewis Dillon, and fellow student cohorts, in particular Luke McCall, for their support and advice.

-- Andrew Parton, for always being there.
+Extra special thanks to Andrew Parton, for always being there.